Addressing health inequalities: the role of speech and language therapy

 - behavioural risk factors (e.g. smoking, poor diet)

-Some groups of people who share certain characteristics may be more vulnerable to health inequalities than others, because they are under-served by the health, social, education or other system (‘under-served groups’).
-Such factors can be characterised in terms of the following broad areas:
+Some groups of people who share certain characteristics may be more vulnerable to health inequalities than others, because they are under-served by the healthcare system (‘under-served groups’).

-- Geography, eg region or whether urban or rural.
+- geography, for example, region or whether urban or rural

 People experience different combinations of these factors, outside their direct control, which has implications for the health inequalities that they are likely to experience.
 There are also interactions between the factors which is important to consider.
 This can lead to unfair, and avoidable differences in their health, the care they receive and the opportunities they have to lead healthy lives.